Image

 Using a simple saline spray can help keep your nasal passages clear and can help stop sneezing.
 Some people like using a neti pot to rinse their nasal passages with warm salt water.
 The important thing is to use bottled distilled water and to make sure to keep the pot clean to avoid the risk of infection or illness.

-If you are suffering from seasonal allergies, our doctors and pharmacists can make recommendations about effective over-the-counter treatments.
+If you or a loved one is suffering from seasonal allergies, AltaMed can make recommendations about effective over-the-counter treatments.
 Depending on the severity of your allergies, we can also prescribe medications or recommend you to a specialist.

 Get started with AltaMed